Following the Arrows of Longing

 What happens if you live your story to the end?

-The thing that is No‑Thing, connecting oneself to One-Self, each other, and the beyond.
+Maybe it is the thing that is No-Thing, connecting oneself to One-Self, each other, and the beyond.

-I suspect this element to be myth: The stories we live from, through, and towards.
+I suspect this element to be myth: the stories we live from, through, and towards.

 But a true adventure is only real when others join the ride.
 Along the way, I will share my stories in the blog below and invite others to join in by telling and living out theirs.